Arrive in or Arrive at?

 Arrive IN vs arrive AT?
 Which one to use?

 There is a lot of misunderstanding about the verb “arrive”.
-More often than not English students are not sure whether to say “arrive to”, “arrive in” or “arrive at”.
+More often than not English students are not sure whether to say “arrive to”, “in” or “at”.
 The first thing you need to know is to never use “arrive to”.
 Simply, it does not exist.
 So, how do you know when to use which of the two?

 You arrive IN a city, country, big area.